erebe/personal-server/README.md

 * **Disk space**: Using containers consume a lot of disk space.
 So take a machine with at least 60G of space.
 * **Public bandwidth limitation**: All hosting company throttle public bandwidth to avoid issue with torrent seedbox.
 So the higher you get for the same price, the better it is (i.e: scaleway provide 250Mbits/s while OVH only 200Mbits)
 * **Free backup storage**: At some point we will have data to backup, so look if they provide some external storage for backups
-* **IPv6**: They should provide IPv6, not mandatory but it is 2020
+* **IPv6**: They should provide IPv6.
+Not mandatory, but it is 2020
 * **Domain name/Free mail account**: If you plan to use them as a registrar for your domain name, look if they can provide you email account storage in order to configure them as fallback to not lose mail

 Once you have your server provider, do the installation and choose Debian for the OS.
 At some point they will ask you for your ssh key, so provide the one you created earlier.
 If you have the possibility to select your filesystem use XFS instead of ext4 as it provides good support for container runtime.

 If everything is installed correctly you should be able to do a